 Feeling that opening my phone would ruin the precious way I felt in that moment, I instead used the streetsigns to triangulate my way home and I took shortcuts through the cobblestone alleyways connecting the streets, filled with trash cans, grass, garage doors, alley cats, rats scuttling, with a soft breeze permeating it all, and everything felt new and fresh and and green and profound, and everything breathed in its own way.

 While I walked I sung to myself, “and I awoke, vaguely bouncing ‘round the room,” thinking about what Louis had said earlier, I want someone to kill me.
-What I couldn’t quite bear to admit in the moment is how i also quietly yearn for that, for someone to end me, to carry me with them over their shoulder into a future i don’t myself need to decide, i want someone to wrap their legs around me so tightly that i can no longer breathe, i want someone to snuff the life out of me so that i don’t need to face the pressure of living it, i want to smoke something so strong that i enter into a dream,—and they say that when you smoke a cigarette, a joint, whatever, it’s really the joint that’s smoking you and there’s the appeal,—deep down, i want my train to leave the station into the night, to that final unknowable destination who’s name we know too well.
+What I couldn’t quite bear to admit in the moment is how i also quietly yearn for that, for someone to end me, to carry me with them over their shoulder into a future i don’t myself need to decide, i want someone to wrap their legs around me so tightly that i can no longer breathe, i want someone to snuff the life out of me so that i don’t need to face the pressure of living it, i want to smoke something so strong that i enter into a dream,—and they say that when you smoke a cigarette, a joint, whatever, it’s really the joint that’s smoking you and there’s the appeal,—deep down, i want my train to leave the station into the night, to that final unknowable destination whose name we know too well.

 anyways,